syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 #### Filtering words that equals input text - case sensitive

-Displays all the words that completely match with the typed characters in control.
-This strategy is case sensitive.
+Displays all matches that start with the typed characters in control.
+This strategy is case-sensitive.

 {% tabs %}